fkia413/AMS-Individual-Project/edited.outline.md

 The page should describe the development process at a high level.

-The page should explain how the team used Git and Jenkins for version control and continuous integration and how it affected the creation of the site.
+The page should explain how the team used Git and Jenkins for version control and how it affected the creation of the site.
+(You can add Jenkins functionality if you like, but it's not part of the MVP.
+Plus you can't really use the full functionality of Jenkins until you start looking at docker too)

 The section of the page dedicated to this content should be visibly distinct and separate from the other content on the page.